-It can be somewhat harsh on your plants when used consistently.
-While occasional applications (less than once a week) aren’t likely to produce any adverse reactions, like foliar damage, being too aggressive with your insecticidal soap use can be a bit overkill.
+That's because it can be somewhat harsh on your plants when used consistently.
+Occasional applications (less than once a week) aren’t likely to produce any adverse reactions, like foliar damage.
+However, being too aggressive with your insecticidal soap use can be problematic.

 How To Use Insecticidal Soap For Different Plant Problems

 Soapy water bug sprays for plants work in several different ways.
 For starters, the soaps dry out the exoskeletons of these insects, causing their cells to collapse.

 This is followed by suffocation of the bug, as the oils in insecticidal soap interrupt the ability of pests to breathe.
 But, what bugs specifically can you be controlled with this technique?

 Which Pests Can Be Controlled With Insecticidal Soap?

 There are certain pests that can be controlled fairly effectively with this type of product.
 There are also some pests that will be fairly resilient to insecticidal soap.
 Here are some pests you can control: